Canadian fashion: Edwardian Era, World War 1, and Interwar Period (1900s to 1930s)

-Efforts toward women’s rights by suffragettes, particularly Canada’s Famous Five, as well as an increase in women’s participation in sport, helped to advance changing ideals of the women’s role in Canadian society, which was reflected through developments in fashion.
-Canadian women’s fashion in the 1920s continued a shift away from the more physically restrictive styles of the Confederation era and toward generally more comfortable garments, such as trousers and short skirts.
+Efforts toward women's rights by suffragettes, particularly Canada's Famous Five, as well as an increase in women's participation in sport, helped to advance changing ideals for the woman's role in Canadian society, which was reflected through developments in fashion.
+Canadian women's fashion in the 1920s continued a shift away from the more physically restrictive styles of the Confederation era and toward generally more comfortable garments, such as trousers and short skirts.
 Similar to the developing fashion scenes of other western countries, the flapper style became popular among Canadian women during this decade.
-As the decade developed, particular styles of women’s articles gained popularity in this vein, such as shift dresses, straight bodices, collars, and all-in-one lingerie, and the corset became increasingly substituted by chemise dresses or camisoles and bloomers.
+As the decade developed, particular styles of women's articles gained popularity in this vein, such as shift dresses, straight bodices, collars, and all-in-one lingerie, and the corset became increasingly substituted by chemise dresses or camisoles and bloomers.

-The 1920’s also saw developments in the way of men’s suits.
-Similar to women’s fashions of the time, everyday suit-wear became less formal and more considerate of personal comfort.
+The 1920s also saw developments in the way of men's suits.
+Similar to women's fashions of the time, everyday suit-wear became less formal and more considerate of personal comfort.
 Shorter suit jackets replaced formal long suit jackets for casual wear.
-The service uniforms of the First World War influenced men’s jackets of the early 1920s; they tended to be high-waisted with narrow lapels.
+The service uniforms of the First World War influenced men's jackets of the early 1920s; they tended to be high-waisted with narrow lapels.
 Trousers during this part of the decade also tended to be narrow.
 The latter half of the decade saw the typical suit jacket develop a lower waistline, wider lapels, and Oxford bags became more popular in place of narrower pants.
-Men’s headwear during this time was typically stratified by class; upper-class men tended to wear tophats or homburg hats, the middle-class tended to wear fedoras, bowler hats, or trilby hats, while working-class men tended to wear newsboy caps or flat caps.
+Men's headwear during this time was typically stratified by class; upper-class men tended to wear tophats or homburg hats, the middle-class tended to wear fedoras, bowler hats, or trilby hats, while working-class men tended to wear newsboy caps or flat caps.